JustinZal/Numerical_Software_2020_Spring/ReadMe.md

 files `Project_A/vehicles.pdf` and `Project_A/vehicles.csv` should appear after running the command.

-**Disclaimer**: The function was written assuming, that the first line of input TXT file contains titles of the columns and that it atleast contains 2 columns
+**Disclaimer**: The function was written assuming, that the first line of input TXT file contains titles of the columns and that it at least contains 2 columns

 ### Project B description